 The Wings of Memory Society recognizes donors of $5,000 and above to the Museum’s Annual Fund.
-Their gifts provide vital support for the Museum’s educational and outreach programs.
+Gifts provide vital support for the Museum’s educational and outreach programs.

 The Society's name was inspired by the poem “The Butterfly,” which Pavel Friedmann wrote in April 1942 as a young man imprisoned in the Terezin concentration camp.

 So richly brightly, dazzling yellow.

 Such, such a yellow